Work & Travel in Ireland

 - Pre-departure and in-country support

 - Flexible start dates and job opportunities year round

 Have questions for a program manager?
 Email us at firstname.lastname@example.org

 You must meet the following requirements to apply

 - US or Canadian Citizen

-- Current university student OR recent university graduate (within the past 12 months) in an associate, bachelor, master, or doctoral program (for 4+1 month program, within the last 6 months; for 12-month program, within the last 12 months)
+- Current university student OR recent university graduate (within the past 12 months) in an associate, bachelor, master, or doctoral program

 These requirements are set according to the Working Holiday Visa guidelines, so no exceptions can be made.